kb3k/bert-experiments/README.md

 Using bert-experiments kernel & using the bert-experiments virtual environment.

 ## Step 5.
 Try it out.
 ### To test your code, compare how your model does with mine!
-Find out more at http://botswine.com/winebot.html

 #### Questions, comments, concerns?
-Shoot me an email at kb3.kay@gmail.com!
+Shoot me an email at kerry@kb3k.com!